 - "locking" or limited movements

-...this causes discomfort and limited mobility, function, confidence.
+This causes discomfort and limited mobility, function and confidence.

-Regular sports and deep tissue release massage physiotherapy will break down and loosen these adhesions, which then relieves pain and restores normal muscle/soft tissue gliding movements, and to improve normal movement, mobility.
+Regular sports and deep tissue release massage physiotherapy will break down and loosen these adhesions, which then relieves pain and restores normal muscle and soft tissue gliding movements.

-How our senior massage therapists do this is to apply regulated deep tissue pressure and forces cross-fibers of your muscles and connective
+Our senior massage therapists do this by applying regulated deep tissue pressure to your muscles and connective tissues.

-Most of our sports and deep tissue massage therapy patients often report an immediate
+Most of our sports and deep tissue massage therapy patients report

-- muscles and soft tissue feels less tight
+- that their muscles and soft tissues feel less tight

-- they feel lighter and able to move better
+- that they feel lighter and able to move better.

-Why we recommend patients to regularly engage in sports and deep tissue release massage, which is at least once (1x) per week, is because:
+We recommend patients to regularly engage in sports and deep tissue release massage at least once per week, because:

 - adhesions occur every day